carloshenrq/php-grf/README.md

 ## How i can colaborate?

-Please! check our  and if you can fix or add new features, you're welcome.
+Please! check our issues and if you can fix or add new features, you're welcome.

-Also, see if what you're about to change is in ours .
+Also, see if what you're about to change is in ours pull requests.

 ## How to open a file to read?